humberto-ortiz/megaprobe-lab/content/israel.md

  - Graphed Output of Organism A.
     - Noticeable results on graph.
  - Preparing to run files on mutual.
- - Student assembly paralized work.
+ - Student assembly paralyzed work.

 ![Bandage graph of velvet/oases output.]({filename}images/NewContigs_graph.png)